ig3/srf/README.md

 #### Average time per day

-This is the average total study time per day, averaged over the past 14 days.
+This is the average total study time per day, averaged over the past week (actual study time) and coming week (estimated based on cards due and recent performance).

 #### Next card due in